For Receiving Facilities

 We receive involuntary examination forms from the 125+ Florida Department of Children & Families designated receiving facilities statewide.
-The Baker Act specifies that the following must be mailed to DCF within one working day.
+The Baker Act specifies that the following must be submitted to DCF within five working days.
 The receipt of these forms by the Baker Act Reporting Center is addressed in Florida Administrative Code (65E-5).
 [The statutory reference relevant to submission of each type of form is listed for each form.]

 Report of Law Enforcement Officers Initiating Involuntary Examination (CF-MH 3052a) [394.463(2)(a)2]

 Certificate of Professional Initiating Involuntary Examination (CF-MH 3052b) [394.463(2)(a)3]